Rising damp treatments

 You may also be able to see salts that have been present either in groundwater or the building materials become visible on exterior walls.

 Damp is one of the most unpleasant problems a property owner can encounter.
-Damp problems can make a property feel miserable and ugly, and if they are left to fester they can lead to structural problems and potentially costly repairs.
+Damp problems can make a property feel miserable and ugly.
+If they are left to fester they can lead to structural problems and potentially costly repairs.

-In order to fix the problem and repair your walls it is essential that you apply the right form of treatment.
-If you can identify the form of damp you have from the list above, then you can see the most popular form of treatment for each below:
+Whether in old buildings or new properties, to fix the problem and repair your walls it is essential that you apply the right form of treatment.
+If you can identify the type of damp you have from the list above, then you can see the most popular form of treatment for each below:

-You can read more about the different forms of damp treatment available using the buttons below.
+You can read more about installing a damp course and the different forms of damp treatment available using the buttons below.

 Many properties in the UK have cavity wall insulation, and while it is perfectly functional most of the time, certain circumstances can lead to a link between cavity wall insulation and penetrating damp.